Paper Plate Turkey Kids Craft is perfect for the fall season. Plus, check out more fall Paper Plate Crafts we have put together for you.

-While your paint is drying you can get your pieces for the turkey ready.
+- While your paint is drying, you can prepare your turkey pieces.

 - Cut out a diamond shape from the orange construction paper that you will fold in half to create the turkey’s beak.

-- Cut out feet for your turkey using the brown construction paper and glue down on the end of each orange accordion paper strip
+- Cut out feet for your turkey using the brown construction paper and glue it down on the end of each orange accordion paper strip.

-To attach our feathers and legs we used tape, but you can also use craft glue.
-By this point the girls wanted their feathers added to the plate and did not want to wait until the glue was dry to play with their turkey’s.
-If you want to tape your feathers turn your plate around and lay all the feathers on the plate, making sure that they are sticking out over the top of the plate.
-Take a few strips of tape over the feathers to secure on the plate.
+- We used tape to attach our feathers and legs, but you can also use craft glue.
+By this point, the girls wanted their feathers added to the plate and did not want to wait until the glue was dry to play with their turkeys.
+If you want to tape, your feathers, turn your plate around and lay all the feathers on the plate, making sure that they are sticking out over the top of the plate.
+Take a few strips of tape over the feathers to secure the plate.